jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 7

-(This would have been reported at the same time as step 6) Once again, we have an unused import `ThirdModule` that we can safely, as the only place it was used in was `formatMiddleNames`.
+(This would have been reported at the same time as step 6) Once again, we have an unused import `Casing` that we can safely, as the only place it was used in was `formatMiddleNames`.

 TODO Screenshot

 #### Step 8

-[`NoUnused.Modules`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Modules) tells us that `ThirdModule` is actually never imported anywhere
+[`NoUnused.Modules`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Modules) tells us that `Casing` is actually never imported anywhere

 TODO More steps: